Part of Core Framework Modules

-10 Core Principles of HSP
+The 10 Core Principles of Human System Protocol™

-Not beliefs, but observations
+Not dogma, but system observations

 Foundation